 Photo submitted by: Aneesh Keni (Site visit to The Diegan in downtown San Diego as part of class, SE 211 Advanced Structural Concrete)

-Prospective Graduate Student Open House - FEB 18th 2022 (more details to follow; by Invitation Only)
+Prospective Graduate Student Open House - 2023 Date TBA (more details to follow; by Invitation Only)

-The M.S. degree program is intended to provide students with additional fundamental knowledge as well as specialized advanced knowledge in selected structural engineering aspects over and above the undergraduate degree course work.
+The M.S. degree programs are intended to provide students with additional fundamental knowledge as well as specialized advanced knowledge in selected structural engineering aspects over and above the undergraduate degree course work.
+It is aimed at training skilled professionals in structural engineering with the academic and engineering credentials to assume leadership roles in industry and academia.
+Currently, the department has three MS programs:

-Both degrees offer opportunities for training in one or more of the five primary research focus areas within the Structural Engineering Department:
+All of the degrees offer opportunities for training in one or more of the following primary research areas within our department:

 - Financial Support